sbhbenjamin/tp/docs/DeveloperGuide.md

 **Use case: UC07 - List all tasks**

 **MSS**
-1. User chooses lists out all the tasks.
+1. User chooses to list out all tasks.
-2. User enters the request to list tasks.
+2. User enters the request to list all tasks.
-3. Harmonia lists out the task.
+3. Harmonia lists out all tasks.

     Use case ends.